-Bilirubin testing is usually done as part of a group of tests to evaluate the health of your liver.
+Bilirubin testing is usually done as part of a group of tests to check the health of your liver.
 Bilirubin testing may be done to:

 - Help detect or monitor the progression of other liver disease, such as hepatitis